 Dr. Briggs directs EMU’s Behavior Analysis Research Lab.
 The lab is generally interested in improving behavior of societal importance by applying behavioral principles and evaluating their influence through rigorous experimental methodology.
 Specifically, our lab is currently working on projects related to (a) improving the safety, efficiency, and validity of functional assessment methods, (b) determining the variables that prevent relapse of challenging behavior and promote maintenance and generalization of treatment effects, and (c) developing effective training strategies for efficiently teaching caregivers and professionals to implement behavioral interventions with high procedural integrity.

 Dr. Briggs is a board certified behavior analyst at the doctoral level (BCBA-D) and a licensed behavior analyst (LBA) in the state of Michigan.
-He enjoys serving as the 2020-2021 Program Chair for the Mid-American Association of Behavior Analysis and as an ad-hoc reviewer for several scholarly journals.
-In addition, he is currently on the Editorial Boards for the Journal of Applied Behavior Analysis and Behavior Analysis in Practice and has served as a Guest Associate Editor for Education and Treatment of Children.
+He enjoys serving on the Board of Directors for the Mid-American Association of Behavior Analysis Executive Council and as an ad-hoc reviewer for several scholarly journals.
+In addition, he is currently on the Editorial Boards for the Journal of Applied Behavior Analysis and Behavior Analysis in Practice and has served as a Guest Associate Editor for the Journal of Applied Behavior Analysis, Behavior Analysis in Practice, and Education and Treatment of Children.
 Dr. Briggs is dedicated to supporting the Department of Psychology at EMU, contributing to the science of behavior analysis, and training effective scientist-practitioners to provide high-quality behavioral services for their clients.

 PSY 365: Fundamentals of Applied Behavior Analysis